sujith-eag/vu-library/docs/java/java_core/03_Control_Statements/04_break_continue.md

 	}
 }
 ```

-when the continue executes, control passes to the outer loop, skipping the remainder of the inner loop.
+When the continue executes, control passes to the outer loop, skipping the remainder of the inner loop.
 ```
 Outer loop pass 1, Inner loop: 1234
 Outer loop pass 2, Inner loop: 1234